dfuse-io/docs/content/docs/guides/getting-started/with-python.md

+---
+weight: 1
+---

 # Getting Started with Python

 This simple program demonstrates how easy it is to query our GraphQL API over gRPC in Python.
-It:
+Here is an overview of what it does.

-* Request a token from our authentication API
+1. Request a token from our authentication API
-* Creates a gRPC connection with credentials
+1. Creates a gRPC connection with credentials
-* Instantiates a GraphQL client
+1. Instantiates a GraphQL client
-* Executes a simple GraphQL query
+1. Executes a simple GraphQL query
-* Prints the response
+1. Prints the response

+## Requirements

+You will need to have Python3 (>= 3.4+) as well as `virtualenv` and `pip` `>= 15.0+`.

+We use a virtual environment for this example, all dependencies are listed in the `requirements.txt` at the root of this project.

+{{< tabs "getting-started-python" >}}
-{{< highlight python >}}
+{{< tab lang="python" >}}
 import http.client
 import json
 import ssl